Our Team

 Adjunct Research Professor

-Elaine Wethington is Professor Emeritus of Human Development at Cornell University.
+Dr. Elaine Wethington is Professor Emeritus of Human Development at Cornell University.
 She is a proud graduate of the University of Michigan PhD program in Sociology.
-Since 2003 she has been Co-Director and Director of the Pilot Study Core for the Cornell Edward R. Roybal Center for Translation of the Behavioral and Social Sciences of Aging.
-Her current research focuses on developing efficient measures of toxic stress in families, relationship transitions, and exposure to major and minor stressors that can be used in longitudinal studies of the population in surveys, randomized controlled trials with frequent follow-up, and on smartphones.
+Since 2003 she has been Co-Director and Director of the Behavioral Intervention Development Core for the Cornell Edward R. Roybal Center for Translation of the Behavioral and Social Sciences of Aging (funded by NIA).
+Her current research focuses on developing behavioral intervention trials to help older adults manage pain, basic research on barriers and facilitators for improving access to treatment for HCV in the US (funded by NIDDK), and the role of school-based health centers in maintaining child and family health in rural communities (funded by NIMHD).

 LCD Staff